rabira-hierpa/smt-amharic-to-english/README.md

 sudo ./build-tools.hs
 ```

-## Steps to Model and train the translation model
+## Steps to model and train the translation model

 See the smt-guide.md file